 How Does a Ductless Air Conditioner Work?

 As a result, you can maintain the ideal temperature whether it is to heat or cool your home.
 In other words, the heat pump used in a ductless system cools the air by reversing refrigerant flow between the indoor and outdoor units.
 While it might seem odd that a “heat” pump is used to cool your home, it is the way the heat pump cycles hot air and turns it into cool air that makes it so effective and efficient.
+Thus, maintaining it with the help of a reliable Doylestown HVAC pro is best.

 Why Choose a Ductless AC?